xleonzhao/ccnp-encor/17-wireless.md

 * controller<->controller CAPWAP tunnel
   * anchor controller: original controller
   * foreign controller: roamed-to controller
+  * the tunnel "tethers" the client to its original anchor controller (and original IP subnet)
+    * anchor controller continues to handle the client's traffic, i.e., the traffic is routed through the anchor controller
 * client keep its IP address
 * guest users
   * config one controller to be static anchor